jojozhuang/jojozhuang.github.io/_posts/2017-08-20-building-web-application-with-react-and-redux.md

 }
 ```
 The following points need to be noted about the above code.
-* Four actions are defined for get, create, update and delete products.
+* Four actions are defined for CRUD operations on products.
 * Use `fetchResoucesFail(error)` to handle error.
-* USe `history.push('/products');` to navigate to `products` page if there is no error for creating and updating product.
+* Use `history.push('/products');` to navigate to products list page if there is no error when creating or updating product.

 ### 2.4 Reducers
-Create new folder 'reducers' in 'src'.
-Then, create five js files.
+Create file '`src/reducers/initialState.js`'.
+Here, we define the data model as initial state.
-`initialState.js`, which defines the data model. `products` is an array, it stores all products. `response` is an object, it store the info for file upload. `error` is an object, it is set to null by default.
-If error occurs when actions calling APIs, this `error` should store the error and pass to reducer for further processing.
+* `products` is an array, it stores all products.
+* `response` is an object, it stores the image info if file is uploaded.
+* `error` is an object, it is set to null by default.
+If error occurs when calling RESTful APIs, we should set error info to it and pass to reducer for further processing.

 ```javascript
 export default {
   products: [],